Keeping in touch with staff who work from home

 - make sure everyone has the right tools to keep in contact and knows how to use them

-- be understanding and flexible about individual circumstances, particularly if working from home due to coronavirus (COVID-19)
+- be understanding and flexible about individual circumstances

 Getting communication right

-Where possible, employers should provide different ways for people to stay in touch to prevent feelings of loneliness and isolation.
+Where possible, you should provide different ways for people to stay in touch to prevent feelings of loneliness and isolation.
 For example, instant messenger tools, video meetings, as well as emails.

 It's important to find the right balance and be clear about the purpose for getting in touch.
 Constant or unnecessary contact can cause stress and affect morale.

 Using too many different methods to communicate can also be confusing and stressful.
-Employers should talk to their employees and any representatives about which communication methods work best and when.
+You should talk to your employees and any representatives about which communication methods work best and when.